Intro to Chemical Signaling and Communication by Microbes

 Categories of Cell Signaling

 How does a particular ligand reach a particular cell?
-There are five categories of chemical signaling found in multicellular organisms: direct, autocine, paracrine, endocrine, and pheromone.
-Each of these types of signaling are briefly described below.
+There are five categories of chemical signaling found in multicellular organisms:

 • Direct signaling (also called juxtacrine signaling) involves communication between cells that are in direct contact with each other.
 This communication is often mediated by gap junctions in animal cells and plasmodesmata in plant cells.

 • Paracrine signaling occurs when a ligand diffuses in a small area and only acts on neighboring cells.
-Neural signals are a specialized subset of paracine signals, diffusing a very short distance within the synaptic cleft between adjacent neurons (more on neural communication in a future class session).
+Neural signals are a specialized subset of paracrine signals, diffusing a very short distance within the synaptic cleft between adjacent neurons (more on neural communication in a future class session).

-• Endocrine signals are hormones, which are carried throughout the organism’s body via the vascular system (in either plants or animals!) to act on cells that my be very far away from the cells which released the ligand (more on plant and animal hormones in future class sessions).
-Neuroendocrine signals are a specialized subcategory of endocrine signals, and are released by neurons but that travel via the vascular system to act on cells that are far away.
+• Endocrine signals are hormones, which are carried throughout the organism’s body via the vascular system (in either plants or animals!) to act on cells that may be very far away from the cells which released the ligand (more on plant and animal hormones in future class sessions).

 Functions and Types of Hormones